arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 knowing where it leads on the front-end, but there should be enough information in the pitch to inform foundational modeling decisions.

-### xxx Affordances before pixel-perfect screens[](#affordances-before-pixel-perfect-screens)
+### Affordances before pixel-perfect screens

 Programmers don’t need a pixel-perfect design to start implementing.
 All they need are endpoints: input elements, buttons, places where stored data should appear.
-These affordances are the core of a user interface design.

 Questions about font, color, spacing, and layout can be resolved after the raw affordances are in place and hooked up in code.
-Copywriting, basic affordances, and some wiring are all we need to try a live working version in the browser or on the device.
-Then we can answer the fundamental questions early: Does it make sense?
-Is it understandable?
-Does it do what we want?

 That means the first interface a designer gives to a programmer can look very basic, like the example below.
-It’s more like a breadboard than a visual design or a polished mock-up.

 ![Screenshot of a web browser.
 Some form fields, labels, and headers present an interface, but there is no navigation around them or visual styling.
 They float on a white field and are themselves very unstyled.](https://basecamp.com/assets/books/shapeup/3.2/affordances_first-da6f456fef0a4f777495bf1a99b8a66a76598919c1838e919bf1e707eac0019c.png)

-This screenshot is from a registration app for multi-day courses.
-The designer made it in HTML by hand.
-There’s barely any style - just enough visual hierarchy to feel confident that the layout is usable and amenable to future layers of styling.

 While the design looks simple, a lot of decisions are reflected in it.

-- The decision to ask for arrival time but not departure time came from detailed discussions about the business logic and pricing model.
+- The decision to ask for arrival time but not departure time
 - The specific options in the arrival time pulldown correspond to rules that had to be worked out about when to charge for meals and overnight stays.
 - The designer’s first sketches used a calendar-style date picker for the arrival and departure days.
 But that led to UX problems.
-Some courses were long (multiple weeks) with different phases.
-There wasn’t room in a standard calendar-style date picker to label the phases on the day boxes.
-With a pulldown, she could use option groups to label groups of dates when needed.
-  That way users wouldn’t need to reference a schedule elsewhere to be sure they were selecting the right dates.

 Here’s another example.
 This is the first working piece of an app for capturing data from customer interviews.